-Capital Metro is taking an exciting step on our way toward doubling both the capacity and frequency of our MetroRail service.
-This week, we’ve received shipment of two new trains from the manufacturer in Switzerland!
+Capital Metro is taking an exciting step on its way toward doubling both the capacity and frequency of MetroRail service.
+This week, we received shipment of two new trains from the manufacturer in Switzerland!

-The trains will need to go through a five to six-month testing period before being integrated into the MetroRail fleet, and it’ll be another year or so before Cap Metro will be able to truly expand service.
-But, like refurbishment of our existing train compartments — the arrival of the trains marks another important milestone in our planned improvements to MetroRail service.
+The trains will go through a five to six-month testing period before being integrated into the MetroRail fleet, and will be instrumental in helping to increase capacity and frequency once other rail improvements are complete.
+Like the refurbishment of our existing train compartments, the arrival of the trains marks another important milestone in our planned enhancements to MetroRail service.

 Great things continue to happen at Capital Metro for our customers!